-To all independent travellers, give Cancun a chance!
-We share with you the best beaches & more in our Cancun Budget Travel Guide!
+To all backpackers, give Cancun a chance!
+We share with you the best beaches in Cancun & more in our budget travel guide!

 Sure, all the clichés about Cancun are true:

 - loud American tourists